CBN is a minor cannabinoid, but yet another chemical compound found in cannabis that is gaining popularity.

 CBN, like CBD, is being researched as a potential antibacterial agent.
 In lab settings, researchers found that CBN was potent against certain resistant bacterial strains.

 While CBD may act as a mild appetite suppressant, CBN has been shown to help with appetite stimulation.
 This may be helpful for patients whose appetites are affected by some serious illnesses.

 Cannabinoids including CBN are being actively researched for their potential to reduce chronic inflammation in those who have arthritis.

-While the use of CBN in products is not as common as those containing CBD or THC, several cannabis brands offer great options with pure CBN or CBN mixed with THC.
+While the use of CBN in products is not as common as those containing CBD or THC, several cannabis brands offer great options with pure CBN or CBN mixed with THC or CBD.
 Opt for one that has pure CBN to find out exactly how the cannabinoid works for you.
-Check out our CBN product recommendations below.